 It seems like you’re all ready to begin, right?
 But wait, what about your platform?
-If you’re reading this, you’ve probably chosen – or are considering choosing – WordPress as your site platform, but aren’t sure how to begin (or maybe you just need a refresher on how it works).
-This article will help make the process easier by taking you step by step through getting started with your WordPress site.
+If you’re reading this, you’ve probably chosen – or are considering choosing – WordPress.
+But perhaps you aren’t sure how to begin.
+Or maybe you just need a refresher on how it works.
+This article will help make the process easier by taking you step by step on how to get started with your WordPress site.

 Before you can use WordPress.org you need a hosting service.
 You can set up your own server and install WordPress on your computer, but when you’re just starting out it’s easier to subscribe to a service that already has servers set up and ready to host a WordPress site.
 Some services are free, and some are paid; we recommend using a paid one, as they will provide higher quality services and features.

 Not sure which type of hosting or which host to choose?
 We completely understand (and we’ve been there before, WPExplorer has switched hosts a couple times before finding a perfect fit).
 There are a few different types of hosting to consider, all with their own pros and cons.
-Here are the hosting options we’d recommend to new WordPress users.
+You can read our guide on the best WordPress hosting, or take a look at our handy infographic showcasing the top hosting options we’d recommend to new WordPress users.

 Shared Hosting is what most new WordPress users start with.
 It’s an easy budget-friendly option that has enough resources to host a new website.
 Most shared hosts offer one-click WordPress installation, a reasonable amount of storage & bandwidth and sometimes a few perks (like Google Adwords coupons or even a free domain name).
 In our opinion the best shared hosting plan is from Bluehost.
-Starting at just $3.49 per month it’s a great option for those just starting out with WordPress.
+Starting at just $2.95 per month (with our special link) it’s a great option for those just starting out with WordPress.

 Managed VPS (which stands for Virtual Private Servers) is a step up from shared hosting.
 You still share a server with other users, but the server is partitioned into sections so you each have your own mini server for better security, privacy and website operation.
 Plus, with managed VPS you don’t have to maintain your server – the hosting company handles software updates and code WordPress updates for you so you can focus on your website.
 Our pick for the best managed VPS is Flywheel.
 They offer fantastic services like free migrations, built-in caching, automated backups and more giving you a lot of bang for your buck.